CodyTVWeber/PlayKotlinApp/README.md

 ### Technologies

-The data displayed by the app is from [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/).
+The data displayed by the app are snippet details of the hymns

 The app uses the following multiplatform dependencies in its implementation: